Skip to main contentSkip to footer

 Katy Seedhouse

-Katy is a registered adult nurse who has enjoyed a wide variety of experiences over recent years, through which she has developed a keen interest for dementia.
-Katy has recently joined the research team at the Dementia Research Unit and is passionate about recognising and celebrating individuality and supporting those living with dementia to live life to the full.
-In her new role as Clinical Research Coordinator, Katy will be involved with various tasks relating to commercial and non-commercial clinical research trials.
+Katy Seedhouse is a registered adult nurse who has enjoyed a wide variety of professional experiences over recent years, through which she has developed a keen interest for dementia.
+Katy joined the research team at the Dementia Research Unit in 2022 and is passionate about recognising and celebrating individuality and supporting those living with dementia to live life to the full.
+In her role as Clinical Research Nurse, Katy is currently coordinating the COBALT Clinical Trial, as well as undertaking various tasks relating to other commercial and non-commercial research studies at the Dementia Research Unit.

 Lynda Trumpess headshot